 3.11.1 Custodian processed changes: All data changes should be completed on SmartForms.
-On a normal working day we will aim to process all data change requests within 24hrs of receipt.
-The normal working day is defined as: 0830 - 1700, Monday to Friday excluding 'English' bank holidays.
+On a normal working day we will aim to process all data change requests within two working days from receipt, however this can be affected by public holidays and external factors which may increase volumes received.